EHang Holdings Ltd put volume heavy and directionally bearish

-Bearish flow noted in EHang (EH) Holdings Ltd with 33,958 puts trading, or 15x expected.
-Most active are 11/22 weekly 15.5 puts and Jan-25 15 puts, with total volume in those strikes near 19,100 contracts.
-The Put/Call Ratio is 7.92, while ATM IV is up over 1 point on the day.
-Earnings are expected on November 18th.
+Bearish flow noted in EHang (EH) Holdings Ltd with 6,604 puts trading, or 7x expected.
+Most active are Apr-25 8 puts and Jan-25 10 puts, with total volume in those strikes near 4,900 contracts.
+The Put/Call Ratio is 2.67, while ATM IV is up over 10 points on the day.
+Earnings are expected on March 13th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>